 A perspective is a visual container for a set of views, menus, toolbars, and actions.
 Each perspective provides a set of functionality aimed at accomplishing a specific type of task or works with specific types of resources.
 Teradata Studio includes three perspectives: Query Development, Administrator, and Data Transfer.
 The Query Developement perspective focuses on SQL query developement tasks.
 The views displayed within the Query Development perspective include the Data Source Explorer, Project Explorer, SQL Editor, Result Set Viewer, and SQL History View.
 The topmost menus provide the user with tools to create and edit SQL statements.

-The Administrator perspective focuses on database development and administrative tasks for your Teradata Database.
-The Administrator perspective includes the Data Source Explorer and Object Viewer.
-The Object Viewer provides more detailed information about the objects selected in the Data Source Explorer.
-The toolbar and menus include options and shortcut buttons to dialogs and wizards to help the user create and administer database objects.
+The Administration perspective focuses on database development and administrative tasks for your Teradata Database.
+The Administration perspective includes the Navigator View, the Filter View, and the Object List Viewer.
+The Navigator View allows you to select the connection profile for administering objects.
+The Filter View allows you to filter the objects displayed in the Object List Viewer.
+The Object List Viewer provides a list of the objects and 'Open' actions to view more detailed information about the objects.
+The Object List Viewer toolbar and menus include actions to create and administer database objects.

 The Data Transfer perspective provides support for transferring data and objects in Teradata and Aster Databases, and Hadoop systems.
 The Data Transfer perspective includes the Data Source Explorer, Transfer View, Teradata Progress View, and Transfer History View.
 The Transfer View provides a drag and drop palatte for copying table objects between Teradata and Hadoop systems and copying all objects between Teradata systems.
 The Progress View shows the status of active data transfer jobs.
 When the data transfer job completes, an entry is stored in the Transfer History View.

 As mentioned above, within each of the Studio perspectives are views that provide the modular display for the perspective.